cube-js/cube/CONTRIBUTING.md

 3. Please use [conventional commits name](https://www.conventionalcommits.org/) for your PR.
 It'll be used to build change logs.
 All PRs are merged using squash so only PR name matters.
+4. For the scope part of commit name please use package name if it's within one package or don't use it if change spans multiple packages.
+For example `feat(@cubejs-backend/server-core):` or `fix(cubestore):`.
-4. Do not reformat code you aren't really changing unless it's absolutely necessary (e.g. fixing linter).
+5. Do not reformat code you aren't really changing unless it's absolutely necessary (e.g. fixing linter).
 Such changes make it really hard to use git blame feature when we need to find a commit where line change of interest was introduced.